lynndylanhurley/j-toker/readme.md

 ### Testing against a live API

-This module was built against [this API](https://github.com/lynndylanhurley/devise_token_auth_demo).
+This plugin was built against [this API](https://github.com/lynndylanhurley/devise_token_auth_demo).
 You can use this, or feel free to use your own.

 ---